Scholarships Available

 - Must be personally interviewed by the First Reformed Church Endowment Board

-One, non-renewable scholarship to a graduating high school senior from Fremont High School with preference to those planning to major or minor in music.
+To be awarded to a graduating high school senior from Fremont High School with preference to those planning to major or minor in music

 - Participation for at least four years in music classes at the high school level